mdeweerd/zha-toolkit/README.md

 ![Version](https://img.shields.io/github/v/release/mdeweerd/zha_custom)
 ![Downloads](https://img.shields.io/github/downloads/release/mdeweerd/zha_custom/total)
 -->
+# Purpose

+Using the Home Assistant 'Services' feature, provide direct control over low level zigbee commands provided in ZHA or Zigpy that are not otherwise available or too limited for some use cases.

+Can also serve as a framework to do local low level coding (the modules are reloaded on each call).

+Provide access to some higher level commands such as ZNP backup (and restore).

+Make it easier to perform one-time operations where (some) Zigbee knowlegde is sufficient and avoiding the need to understand the inner workings of ZHA or Zigpy (methods, quirks, etc).

 # Setup

 This component needs to be added to your custom_components directory either manually or using HACS.